mariopino/api/types/interfaces/_types_.anyjsonarray.md

 ▪ **callbackfn**: *function*

 A function that accepts up to three arguments.
-The every method calls the callbackfn function for each element in array1 until the callbackfn returns false, or until the end of the array.
+The every method calls the callbackfn function for each element in the array until the callbackfn returns a value which is coercible to the Boolean value false, or until the end of the array.

 ▸ (`value`: [AnyJson](../modules/_types_.md#anyjson), `index`: number, `array`: [AnyJson](../modules/_types_.md#anyjson)[]): *unknown*